joko1712/ObsidianVault/FCT/PrivSis/PrivSis - Lecture Notes.md

 - Doesn’t strictly define privacy.

 - Some harms depend on outcomes (e.g., disclosure).
+- Some harms are overly restrictive in their definition (e.g., decisional interference)

 #### d.
 Privacy as Contextual Integrity (Nissenbaum)